dotlang/language/doc/RFE.md

 I think it's fine.
 We will get rid of `${}` notation.

-? - What is the real type of a sequence of functions?
+N - What is the real type of a sequence of functions?
 Is it a seq or a fn?
 It is a seq but if you invoke it, compiler will generate appropriate code.
 CanI use `_` to create a lambda out of it?